arekavandi/Carotid_Bruit/README.md

 # Can Deep Learning Models Acquire Specialist Knowledge?
 Identifying Carotid Bruits in Type 2 Diabetes Using an Electronic Stethoscope
 ## Published in IEEE ACCESS

+## Overview
+This GitHub repository was established to present the results of

 ## Project Structure

 The repository is organized as follows: